 - Understand the risk of outsourcing.
 Before you make the decision to outsource, make sure your organization understands the risk associated with giving access – know the type of data, the volume, and the sensitivity of the data involved.

 - Know who you are getting in a relationship with.
 It is not enough to rely on a vendor’s reputation, recommendation, or financial standings; rather, you must understand the security posture of the third party before you enter into any agreement.
-There are efficient and economical tools (including TSC Advantage’s Secure Halo) to assess vendors’ security controls and rate the most at-risk among a portfolio of vendors or suppliers.
+There are efficient and economical tools (including Secure Halo’s Secure Halo) to assess vendors’ security controls and rate the most at-risk among a portfolio of vendors or suppliers.

 - Protect your organization.
 Build security into contract terms.
 While Service Level Agreements (SLAs) are important for defining the service provided and the reliability of that service, they are not enough when it comes to security.
 Organizations should seek to include terms surrounding incident response and breach notifications, business continuity and disaster recovery, audit rights, and the use of subcontractors, to name a few.

 Read our third-party cyber risk white paper for a three-part framework on viewing risk, specific questions to ask vendors, and steps to take before moving to the cloud.